OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Writing executable to Payload/UnCrackable Level 1.app/UnCrackable Level 1...
 ~~~

-Such blatant tampering of course invalidates the the code signature of the main executable, so this won't run on a non-jailbroken device.
+Such blatant tampering of course invalidates the code signature of the main executable, so this won't run on a non-jailbroken device.
 You'll need to replace the provisioning profile and sign both the main executable and FridaGadget.dylib with the certificate listed in the profile.

 First, let's add our own provisioning profile to the package: